danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/documents_browser_iPhone.png"/>
 </p>

-This is a simple "drill-down" file browser in the app's Document's folder.
+This is a simple "drill-down" file browser in the app Documents folder.
 Stuff in here is sandboxed between app versions.
 Simply navigate to patches or scene folders to run them.
 A "Now Playing" nav button will take you back to the Scene View for the currently playing patch/scene.

 It only displays folders and supported file types.
 File type icons represent the supported files & scene folder types & certian scene types include a thumbnail image & author subtitle.